 Who we are

 MERC is a semi-autonomous research centre at Laurentian University (LU) that was established by the LU Senate in 1997.
-It is affiliated with the Harquail School of Earth Sciences at LU and one of seven mining-related research centres and departments at LU that form an integral part of the Goodman School of Mines.
+It is affiliated with the Harquail School of Earth Sciences at Laurentian University and is one of seven mining-related research centres and departments at Laurentian that form an integral part of the Goodman School of Mines.

 MERC comprises an internationally recognized group of researchers from academia, industry and government.
 MERC has >75 faculty, research scientists, and graduate students working on mineral deposits, Precambrian geology, and exploration methodology and targeting, all housed within offices and labs of the Willet Green Miller Centre on the Laurentian University campus.
 MERC is governed by an Advisory Board comprised of industry, government and academic leaders.